|

 Issue console commands from the linux command line

-Syntax: rc_domino_script cmd "command" [n log lines]
+Syntax: rc_domino cmd "command" [n log lines]

 The command needs to be specified in double-quotes like shown above.